Wealth Management vs Private Banking

 Pillar falls into this second category.

-If you want help finding the very best wealth manager or financial advisor for you (and it might not be Pillar), we created a free eBook, The Ultimate Guide for Choosing the Best Financial Advisor for Investors with $2 Million to $70 Million Liquid Assets.
+If you need advice in finding the very best wealth expert or financial advisor for you (and it might not be Pillar), we created a free eBook 7 secrets, with a special chapter dedicated to the process of finding a financial advisor.

-You’ll see examples of real investors who have risen and fallen based on the wealth management and financial advice they received.
+You’ll see examples of real clients who have risen and fallen based on the wealth management and financial advice they received.

-For high net worth investors in particular, you’ll learn the five non-negotiable qualities you must demand from whichever wealth manager you decide to work with.
+For high net worth clients, in particular, you’ll learn the five non-negotiable qualities you must demand from whichever wealth expert you decide to work with.

 Packed with data, examples from history, and surprising revelations about the hidden costs some wealth managers (and private bankers) won’t tell you about, you’ll also learn the truth about risk tolerance, the shortcomings of trying to actively manage all your investments, and so much more.